tenstorrent/tt-metal/CONTRIBUTING.md

 All developers are responsible for ensuring that post-commit regressions pass upon any submission to the project.
 We will cover how to run these regressions both locally and on CI.
+Failure to ensure these tests pass will constitute a major regression and will likely mean reverting your commits.

 ### Running post-commit regressions